 (See?
 I told you the history of Scotland in the 17th century is really, really complicated.)
 The Regalia were eventually smuggled out, some say, by lowering them down the cliff to a waiting boat.

 Dunnottar was also where 122 men and 45 women who were Covenanters – a faction whose religious beliefs directly opposed those of the monarchy – were imprisoned in terrible conditions in 1685 in the Whigs’ Vault.
 The building still stands today, at the seaward end of the promontory.

 Finally, you might be interested to know that the earliest Pictish fort in Scotland was found on a sea-stack very close to Dunnottar.
-Follow that link for background.

 More Scottish Castles – romantic and picturesque

 Thinking about the sheer variety of castles in Scotland, there are plenty that are described as romantic.

 Sometimes it means a story; sometimes it’s a visual thing to do with setting.
 With 14th-century Lochleven Castle, on an island in Loch Leven near Kinross, Perthshire, the story is the thing.
 It was the prison for Mary, Queen of Scots who gets pretty much top marks for romance.